 Chewing your food properly can help to keep your teeth healthy.
 When you chew food you produce saliva.
-Saliva helps to wash away food particles from around and between your teeth, it kills harmful bacteria that can lead to tooth decay, and neutralize plaque helping to slow down plaque build up all resulting in helping to keep your teeth healthy.
+Saliva helps to wash away food particles from around and between your teeth.
+It kills harmful bacteria that can lead to tooth decay, and neutralise plaque.
+This helps to slow down plaque build up all resulting in helping to keep your teeth healthy.

 Helps With Weight Control

 Believe it or not properly chewing your food is one of the best techniques you can use to help control your weight.
-When you chew your food properly you eat slower and give your stomach time to signal your brain that you are no longer hungry, helping to prevent you from overeating.
+When you chew your food properly you eat slower and give your stomach time to signal your brain that you are no longer hungry.
+This helps to prevent you from overeating.

 Can Help to Reduce and Prevent Heartburn

-When you chew your food well prior to swallowing it, it allows the food you eat to be digested faster and more easily which also helps to reduce and prevent heartburn.
+When you chew your food well prior to swallowing it, it allows the food you eat to be digested faster and more easily.
+This helps to reduce and prevent heartburn.

 Aids in the Digestion of Your Food

 Properly chewing your food breaks it down into smaller particles, which actually aids digestion.
-When you swallow large pieces of food, it takes your digestive system longer to digest the food, and much of that food gets passed through your digestive tract in large chunks where bacteria get to break it down causing excess gas and possibly pain, typical IBS symptoms.
+When you swallow large pieces of food, it takes your digestive system longer to digest the food.
+Much of that food gets passed through your digestive tract in large chunks where bacteria get to break it down causing excess gas and possibly pain, typical IBS symptoms.